senakvkc/Java-Problems/README.md

 ## Power Function

-Given two doubles base and exponent, power function calculates base over exponent.
+Given two doubles, base and exponent, power function calculates base over exponent.

 * Checks special cases like when exponent is equal to 1 or 0.
 * Works with negative numbers too.